kingl0w/TDY-Parts-Knowledge-Graph/README.md

-# tdy-parts-graph
+# Tdy-parts-graph

-a tiny knowledge graph for a used computer parts inventory. it shows the full loop: model the domain in owl, constrain it with shacl, load the data, run rdfs reasoning, validate, and query.
+An old personal project I put together to better understand semantic graphs, a tiny knowledge graph for a used computer parts inventory.
+It shows the full loop: model the domain in owl, constrain it with shacl, load the data, run rdfs reasoning, validate, and query.

-## layout
+## Layout

 ```
 ontology/parts.ttl          owl/rdfs ontology